F28WP-Dubai-WP208/WP-Coursework/README.md

 # WP-Coursework

-Game Name : Streetscape
+Game Name : Battleshiip

-Game Scenario : 3D Car game
+Game Scenario : Battleship game
-2 Game modes : Racing / Time Trail
+2 Game modes : Single Player/Multiplayer
-3 Car models
+5 Ship models
-2 Racetracks
+2 Grids
-Car modifying options

 =======
-3 Weather settings.

 we will be using justinmind for the mockup of our game the mock up for the website has been uploaded